mscarey/legislice/docs/guides/downloading.rst

     'citations': [],
     'parent': 'https://authorityspoke.com/api/v1/us/const/amendment/'}

+.. _loading-an-enactment:

-3. Loading an Enactment object
+Loading an Enactment object
 ------------------------------

 If all you needed was to get a JSON response from the API, you could